 At RHS, being a responsible digital citizen means being respectful and thoughtful online.
 Below are our expectations for all members of our school community:

 Do NOT post anything online you would not say to someone in person.
 An online comment can be even more hurtful than something expressed verbally, because once something is written, a person can read it over and over again and others can share it widely.
 Sometimes we may find it easier to reply with negative comments when the person is not right in front of you and people can hide behind their computer or smartphone.
 Don’t be tempted; THINK about what you are saying before you post or send, and ask yourself, “Is this comment helpful?", "Would I say this to someone in person?” or "Would I want my parents to read this?"
 Online harrassment or bullying in any form is unwelcome at RHS and will be investigated by school administration, and if necessary, the RCMP.
-If something concerning is happening online to yourself or others, please speak to your counsellor or to one of our vice principals or principal.
+If something concerning is happening online to yourself or others, this is not OK.
+Please speak to your counsellor or to one of our vice principals or principal.

 Do NOT share anything about other people or created by other people, without permission.
 It is not acceptable to post comments or photos of someone online without their permission, even in a closed group or chat group.
 Remember also that all online content was created by someone, and that person owns their content.
 This includes articles (and ANY portion of articles), photos, memes, reports, blogs, and anything else online that wasn’t created by you.
 Be aware of copyright laws (intellectual property) and school plagiarism rules.
 Request permission before you share, and be sure to cite and footnote accurately if you reuse or repost an image or an article or sections/passages/ideas from an article authored by others.